Reviews You Can Rely On

 Our Analysis and Test Results

-Kryptonite is a well-known name in the bike lock industry, and for a good reason, their locks are consistently among the strongest.
-Kryptonite gives the Kryptonite Kryptolok a “six” rating out of ten on its internal scale, which means it's designed for medium-risk situations, the same as its predecessor.
-So before rushing to the store to buy this model of U-lock, assess the situation in which you're looking to secure your bike.
+Kryptonite gives the Kryptonite Kryptolok a “six” rating out of ten on its internal scale, indicating it's designed for medium-risk situations, similar to its predecessor.
+So, before rushing to the store to buy this model of U-lock, assess the situation in which you're looking to secure your bike.
 The Kryptolok, if used as intended, is a great way to secure your inexpensive commuter in a medium-risk situation.
 If you ask for more, chances are you'll need a beefier lock.

 kryptonite kryptolok - the kryptonite kryptolok is big enough to accommodate both wheels...